DebbieCoates/BookNook2025/README.md

 - Admin view of All Books
 - Books can only be deleted by admin.
 Deleting a book will also delete any associated reviews
 - Unapproved Books will be highlighted in Yellow
+- Rejected Books will be highlighted in Red

 ![BookList](booknook/docs/screenviews/booklist.png)

 ### Profile
-- view of members profile, By default will be blank, but is associated with user, so all users will ahve a profile
+- view of members profile, By default will be blank, but is associated with user, so all users will have a profile.
-- button to update profile
+- Button to update profile

 ![Profile](booknook/docs/screenviews/profile.png)
 ![Update Profile](booknook/docs/screenviews/call_to_action_Profile.png)

-## Future Features

-I plan to implement the following in future iterations:
-- The ability to reccomend a book to other users.
-- The ability to add a user profile picture
-- Have a top 10 book page with the top 10 books listed by user reviews/ratings

 ## Technologies & Languages Used